-Our 2016 customer survey, in partnership with GlobeScan, showed that many customers want us to communicate more about sustainability – and that European customers favour in-store displays as a communications channel.
-In line with this feedback, we continued to promote our organic products in Europe, as well as communicating on our 100% Responsible Down Standard-certified puffer jackets and the sustainability attributes of our denim products.
+Our annual customer surveys, in partnership with GlobeScan, have showed that many customers want us to communicate more about sustainability – and that European customers favour in-store displays as a communications channel.
+In line with this feedback, we continue to promote our organic products in Europe, as well as communicating on our 100% Responsible Down Standard-certified jackets and the sustainability attributes of our denim products.

-In February 2018, we launched #WearTheChange across multiple channels, including in-store and e-commerce. #WearTheChange messaging now covers all our customer-facing sustainability activities.
-During 2018, we will communicate the specific sustainability benefits of our products through the platform, including our gold level Cradle to Cradle CertifiedTM items, as well as certified organic cotton, recycled polyester and chrome-free leather.
+In 2018, we launched #WearTheChange across multiple channels, including in-store and e-commerce. #WearTheChange messaging now covers all our customer-facing sustainability activities.
+During 2018, we communicated the specific sustainability benefits of our products through the platform, including our gold level Cradle to Cradle CertifiedTM items, as well as certified organic cotton, recycled polyester, and chrome-free leather.

 The path to transparency

 Our customers want us to be more transparent about where their clothes come from, so they can trust that we are making the right choices for them.
 We’re tackling this through our communications online, such as by posting up-to-date lists of our suppliers’ factories.
 To make a real difference to many of the social and environmental issues in apparel, we need to play our part in shifting the entire industry – and the only way we will do this is through collaboration.

 Global sustainability messaging

-Our communication approaches are localised to ensure we are talking to our regional customers about issues that they care about.
-We learned as far back as 2015 that although there are some differences between countries, there are often core issues that are of importance to everyone.
-As a result, in 2017 we launched our GOLD level Cradle-to-Cradle CertifiedTM T-shirt with similar campaigns across Europe and Brazil, followed in 2018 by the launch of our gold level Cradle to Cradle CertifiedTM jeans in Men’s and Ladies’ options.
-We have replicated this model in our new #WearTheChange campaign, developing core global messaging with light-touch adaptations for each region.
+Our communication approaches are localised to ensure we are talking to our regional customers about issues they care about.
+We learned as far back as 2015 that although there are some differences between countries, there are often core issues of importance to everyone.
+As a result, in 2017 we launched our gold level Cradle to Cradle CertifiedTM T-shirt with similar campaigns across Europe and Brazil, followed in 2018 by the launch of our gold level Cradle to Cradle CertifiedTM jeans in Men’s and Ladies’ options.
+We have replicated this model in our new #WearTheChange platform, developing core global messaging with light-touch adaptations for each region.

 Enhancing communications through #WearTheChange

-We will launch #WearTheChange in Mexico as a focal point for our customer-facing sustainability communications.
-Later in 2018, we will begin communicating the specific sustainability benefits of our products through the campaign, localised for each region.
+We launched #WearTheChange as a focal point for our customer-facing sustainability communications.
+Later in 2019, we will begin communicating the specific sustainability benefits of our products through the platform, localised for each region.
 We are also updating our product hang tags where appropriate to give customers even more information about specific products.